c1570/c64-dead-test/README.md

 If used as KERNAL ROM, after the sound check, another RAM test pass up to the full 64KBytes is done.
 During RAM tests, the charset from the CHARROM will be enabled.
 If you get broken characters during the KERNAL mode RAM check, your CHARROM is broken, missing, or the PLA does not enable it properly.
+Additional checks (see below) run as well.

+## RAM mode
+RAM mode is triggered by removing the cartridge's GAME jumper while the sound check is running.
+This mode is similar to KERNAL ROM mode but cannot loop back to the zeropage and screen memory checks.
+It does run the checks below though.

+## CIA1 check
+This checks whether CIA1 timer A works as required by BASIC V2 (i.e., it runs and triggers).
+No thorough checking of CIA1 is done.

+## Keyboard check
+While the keyboard check is running, press some keys, or move the joystick.
+For example, `0******* *******0` means the key at position PA7/PB0 has been pressed (see [keyboard matrix](https://www.c64-wiki.com/wiki/Keyboard#Keyboard_Matrix): it's the `1` key).
+If this does not work, CIA1 (or PCB traces, or PLA) are broken.

 ## ROM CRC
+Compare the CRCs displayed against this list.
+If the CRCs displayed are not stable between test runs, there is definitely a problem.
 ```
 0493 kernal-906145-02
 1a9d chargen-901225-01